 Read more about various low carbon heating options available for your home.

 However, there will come a time when you may have to replace your boiler after its lifespan.
-You can then compare boiler costs and weigh your options.
-You can also choose to look at alternatives available for your property.
-Not all homes in the UK are suited to fit heat pumps as they’re not well insulated and do not have large enough heaters.
+At this point, you can compare boiler costs and weigh your options.
+You can also choose to look at heat pumps or greener boiler alternatives (like electric or biomass).

 Valli has been writing well researched articles about renewable energy, sustainability and green technologies for GreenMatch since 2017.
 Her work has been published in various media such as Entrepreneur, Business Insider, Canadian Geographic, uSwitch, and eCycle.